SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 This is indeed the same request that was attempted before, that we saw in the error message above.

-👉 And in fact, if you check the log output from the serving of the main service (the one started with `cds watch`), you should see something like this:
+👉 And in fact, if you check the log output from the serving of the main service (the one started with `cds watch`), you should see something like this (with the detailed log line prefixed "[remote]" being emitted specifically because of `DEBUG=remote`):

 ```text
 [cds] - GET /incidents/Customers